 Not all employees are the same and not the same things motivate all.
 Some might prefer monetary rewards, whereas some appreciate recognition in the form of nice words or touch.

 Employee motivation is not an easy measure.
-However, there are these common ways companies use:
+However, there are these common ways and employee motivation ideas companies use:

 1. Performance reviews